This post contains affiliate links. Click here for my disclosure policy.

 Action step: Think about how you spend your time and who you’re spending time with.
 If you notice you’re doing something, reading something, watching something, or talking to someone who is making you feel low, try to stop.

-Related reading: Dealing With Toxic People
+You might like: Dealing With Toxic People

 – Know your limits + practice self-care.